HsiangHung/Machine_Learning_Note/Statistical_Test/README.md

 #### Reference

-[How to Ace A/B Testing Interview Questions]: https://blog.tryexponent.com/how-to-ace-ab-testing-interview-questions/ [[Exponente] How to Ace A/B Testing Interview Questions](https://blog.tryexponent.com/how-to-ace-ab-testing-interview-questions/)
+* [How to Ace A/B Testing Interview Questions]: https://blog.tryexponent.com/how-to-ace-ab-testing-interview-questions/
+[[Exponente] How to Ace A/B Testing Interview Questions](https://blog.tryexponent.com/how-to-ace-ab-testing-interview-questions/)
+* [40 Statistics Interview Problems and Answers for Data Scientists]: https://towardsdatascience.com/40-statistics-interview-problems-and-answers-for-data-scientists-6971a02b7eee
+[[Terence Shin] 40 Statistics Interview Problems and Answers for Data Scientists](https://towardsdatascience.com/40-statistics-interview-problems-and-answers-for-data-scientists-6971a02b7eee)